zero-mstd/mav-z/README.md

-# Mastodon Archive Viewer - Zero's fork
+# Mastodon Archive Viewer - Zero’s fork

 An offline web page to view a [Mastodon](https://joinmastodon.org) archive.
 It gives a powerful data table to tell you what the composition of all your toots is.
 There is also a line graph telling you the tooting trend.
 You can select a period of time to view.

 ![Screenshot](https://cdn.jsdelivr.net/gh/zero-mstd/figure-bed@master/mav-z_screenshot_2.png "Screenshot of this tool")

-The branch "exhibition" is for my season's toots exhibition.
+The branch “exhibition” is for my season’s toots exhibition.

 ## Features (and changelog):
 * original, Dizzy